zapier/visual-builder/docs/_partners/feature-requests-bugs.md

 Issue notifications are automatically sent to all confirmed Administrators and Collaborators on the integration team.
 If an Administrator or Collaborator is listed as `Invitation Pending`, they will need to accept the invite before they start to receive issue notifications.

-## How to Monitor Integration Insights
+## How to monitor integration insights

 As you launch and maintain your integration, you should monitor and review the insights in the dashboard on a regular cadence.
 Insights include important data on both the integration's growth and usage, such as monthly active users, retention rates, and Zap usage by triggers and actions.
 You can [see all the metrics tracked](https://platform.zapier.com/partners/integration-quality#integration-insights-definitions) in this table, or access them for any integration you are an Admin or Collaborator on from the "Dashboard" tab of the developer platform.